-Michael currently serves as General Manager of Unique Places LLC, a private landowner consulting firm, and is a licensed Qualifying Real Estate Broker in New Mexico at Terra Alta Real Estate Services.
+Michael currently serves as Owner/Partner and Managing Broker for Unique Places Real Estate, LLC.
 Michael has generous experience in business development, real estate, ecological services, and land and resource conservation.
 He also served for 10 years in the land trust industry and worked to conserve over 160,000 acres in New Mexico, Arizona, Alabama, and North Carolina.

 Gavin Van Horn